 How will you keep my child safe?

 Children will be split into groups based on what subjects they study.
 They will stay with their group throughout the day – different groups won’t mix.
-Each group will have their own dedicated outside space and toilets.

 - Desks/workstations will be moved apart